triciasykes/lecture-notes/react/functional-props-notes.md

 # Functional Props Lecture Notes

-We discussed React Props yeterday and we learned that we can send props downstream from Parent component to Child component.
-But what do we do when we need to send data from Child to Parent?
+We discussed React Props yeterday and we learned that we can send props downstream from main component to nested component.
+But what do we do when we need to send data from nested to main?
 This is where **functional props** come in.

 In my terminal I'm in the bravo-lecture-notes repo on the main branch.